Coolbass04/SHS-Family-Feud/docs/HOST_INSTRUCTIONS.md

 After the round:

-* Reveal any unrevealed answers.
+* Ask Tech Support to reveal any unrevealed answers.
 * **Sara tallies the total points** for that round.
 * Announce which team won the round and the updated totals.